AIRCentre/julia-web-app-example/README.md

 FROM julia:1.10.2-bullseye

 # Create a new user named 'jl' with a home directory and bash shell
-# Note: using a custom user to run our application instead of root results in better security
+# Note: using a custom user to run our application instead of root is
+# a security best practice
 RUN useradd --create-home --shell /bin/bash jl

 # Create a directory for the application in the 'jl' user's home directory